jriggins/rackspace_contest/README.md

 Cloud Files and then grabbing the content via HTTP GET and printing it.
 I've left some of the other Ruby code in for the obfuscation factor.
 Enjoy!

+Uses ruby-1.9.3, rubygems, and bundler along with the gems defined in Gemfile.